What Makes the Road to Hana so Famous? 20 Questions About the Road to Hana

 Q: Who is buried in Hana?

 Charles Lindburg is one of the most famous people who is buried near Hana.
-Charles Lindburg is one of the most famous people who is buried near Hana.
-The Skyline Hawaii Road to Hana tour stops at his grave site.
+Q: What island is the Road to Hana located on?

 Q: Is the Road to Hana scary or dangerous?